cbc-univie/transformato/docs/System_Setup.rst

 Step 2 -- modifying the yaml file
 *******************************************

-The config.yaml is perhaps the most important file you'll create.
+The config.yaml provides all information necessary for setting up a mutation between two ligands.
 It contains:

 #.
-Definitions of your structures and under which name to find them
+The names of the folders containing the complex and waterbox folder
 #.
 Simulation parameters, such as simulation step and length
 #.
-Eventual restraints, both automatic and manual
+Additional parameters such as restratints

 Let's take a look at a complete config.yaml: